SamuelAdamsMcGuire/twitter_slackbot/README.md

 Clone repo, add your personal config script with required data, ensure Slackchannel in slackbot script is set to the channel you want the results sent to.

-Then execute with the following commands: docker-compose build
+Then execute with the following commands: docker-compose build <br>
                                           docker-compose up

 ## Contributing